-2015 2014
+2015 201 4

+Key management compensation

-Key Management Compensation (Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include executive and non-executive directors.)
-Compensation \$ 16,667 \$
+(Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include executive and non-executive directors.)

-compensation Ŷ 10,007 Ψ
+Compensation \$ 41,667 \$ -

 The CEO, several principal scientists and directors have significant share holdings at this time that align their interests with those of all shareholders.
-Due to the Corporation's early stage of development and small size of the Company's management team and board, the Board's Nominating and Compensation Committee has maintained the Company's recent practice of not compensating other executives or board members, other than the share based payments noted in Note 10 and 14.
+Due to the Corporation's early stage of development and small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than those noted in Note 10 and 14.
 As this compensation is not readily measurable, these expenses and the related services revenue have not been recorded.
-For the current period ended March 31, 2015 there have been no such transactions, nor were there any in the previous fiscal year.
+For the current period ended June 30, 2015 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.